 (2) E(Y(t + 1)) = α + β E(Y(t)), where E(U(t)) = 0.

-(3) μ = α + β μ from which we get the fixed-point equilibrium:
+(3) μ = α + β μ from which we get a fixed-point equilibrium:

 If α = 0, then μ = 0 and Y(t) fluctuates around zero.
 See Walter Enders, Applied Econometric Time Series, John Wiley & Sons, 1995, which is a good reference for AR models, including coverage of the Dickey-Fuller test for β = 1 (i.e., the random walk model).
 A fixed point “is also called a rest point of a flow, or an equilibrium solution of a differential equation.
 The rates of change vanish at these points and the variables of the differential equation remain constant.”
 Florin Diacu & Philip Holmes, Celestial Encounters (The Origins of Chaos and Stability), Princeton University Press, 1996, pp. 31, 153, showing the behavior of various flows near a rest point.

-A chart of the operating profit margin of Target Corp.
-(CIK 27419; GVKEY 3813) from 1978 to 2016 appears stationary (without a discernible up or down trend).
+As example, the operating profit margin of Target Corp.
+(CIK 27419; GVKEY 3813) from 1978 to 2016 appears stationary (without a discernible up or down trend during the measured period).
 Using Compustat®’s acronym for the “operating margin after depreciation” (OMAD), we used OLS (ordinary least squares) regression analysis to obtain the AR(1) estimates:

 (5) OMAD = 2.037 + 0.696 OMAD(-1), where OMAD(t) = Y(t),